Earl Millikin

 William Earl Millikin (September 30, 1890 – March 23, 1970) was the Mayor of Seattle, Washington from 1941 to 1942.

 Early life

 Millikin was born in Oswego, Kansas on September 30, 1890, the son of William James Millikin and Estella (Hoskins) Millikin.
-He attended several schools including Baker University in Baldwin City, Kansas; the University of Oregon; the University of Washington; and the University of California.
+He attended several schools including Baker University in Baldwin City, Kansas; the University of Oregon; the University of Washington; and the University of California, Berkeley.

 Military career

 Millikin served in the United States Army during World War I. He enlisted as a private in December 1917 and was assigned to Mechanical Repair Shop Unit 305 in El Paso, Texas.
 He was promoted to private first class in June 1918.
 In August 1918, Millikin was commissioned as a second lieutenant of Field Artillery and assigned to the Field Artillery Central Officers Training School at Camp Zachary Taylor, Kentucky.
 The Armistice of November 11, 1918 ended the war, and Millikin received his discharge on November 26.

 Millikin continued to serve in the Organized Reserve Corps after the war, including a 1922 assignment to the 369th Field Artillery regiment, a unit of the 96th Division.
 By 1929, he was a captain in the 10th Field Artillery Regiment.
 In 1936, he was a captain in the 362nd Field Artillery, a subordinate command of the 96th Division.
 He was still serving as a captain in 1942, when he volunteered for active duty during World War II.